 How to Store Oatmeal Cream Pies

 You can keep these oatmeal cream pies in an airtight container at room temperature for about two days.
 After a couple of days, store them in the refrigerator.
 You can freeze them, but I would not let them stay in the freezer for more than a month.
-Make sure you date and label the container and let the cream pies thaw in the refrigerator overnight before eating them.
+Make sure you date and label the container and let the cream pies thaw at room temperature for about an hour.

 Looking for More Recipes with Oatmeal?